Fact Sheet: Introduction to Trademarks

 6. What is the Madrid System?

 Both the Agreement and the Protocol are administered by the International Bureau of the World Intellectual Property Organization (WIPO).
 As of September 1, 2008, for countries bound by both the Agreement and the Protocol, only the provisions of the Protocol apply.
-Consequently, from that date, International Registrations are governed exclusively by the Protocol (1) in all countries and jurisdictions that are party only to the Protocol and (2) in those countries that are party to both the Protocol and the Agreement.
-The Agreement governs only those countries that are bound solely by the Agreement.
+Consequently, from that date, International Registrations are governed exclusively by the Protocol (1) in all jurisdictions that are party only to the Protocol and (2) in those jurisdictions that are party to both the Protocol and the Agreement.
+The Agreement governs only those jurisdictions that are bound solely by the Agreement.

 7. What is an International Registration?